 Newly accessible, microfluidics-based diagnostic tools can have powerful clinical point-of-care (POC) applications.
 Healthcare providers can bring portable, affordable diagnostic tools into clinical and field settings to diagnose (and more effectively treat and prevent) infectious diseases including malaria, sepsis and AIDS/HIV.

 Using microfluidics we can create miniaturized testing solutions by adding micro-scale sensors, precision programmable fluidics and embedded electronic systems to the microfluidic chip.
-This should enable delivery of diagnostics at the point-of-care or even in-home, reducing test result time from days to minutes, and reducing total healthcare costs by 100x or more.
+This should enable the delivery of diagnostics at the point of care or even in-home, reducing test result time from days to minutes, and reducing total healthcare costs by 100x or more.
 Clinically relevant data will be collected and processed on-site to provide immediate insight into a patient’s health condition.
-Microfluidics applications have been referred to as “lab on a chip” for their profound efficiency at performing standard lab operations, tools and processes miniaturized to a fingernail-size area.
+Microfluidics applications have been referred to as “lab on a chip” for their profound efficiency at performing standard lab operations, tools and processes miniaturized to a fingernail-sized area.

 Microfluidics is a game-changing element in this forward technological progress.
 Health information consolidation, big data analytics, and machine learning in the cloud will allow microfluidics innovation to deliver not only individual benefits but new insights into the population and global human health.
 The potential to realize this vision at scale is diagnostic medicine, democratized.
 This is a world in which biochemical testing and diagnosis are faster, affordable, and more accessible.
 This allows for more prevention and early treatment– better care and better outcomes.
 Better testing and diagnosis means more empowered and informed patients—more people around the world living longer, healthier lives.